chowy333/WMKPN-Burst_Super-Resolution/README.md

 - [PyTorch 1.7.0](https://pytorch.org/) (CUDA version 10.1)
 - Python packages:  `pip install opencv-python Pillow scikit-image tensorboard`

+### Datasets
+Note that any image dataset except the test split of the [Zurich RAW to RGB dataset](http://people.ee.ethz.ch/~ihnatova/pynet.html#dataset) can be used to generate synthetic bursts for training.
 ### Test Models

 - evalutate on test dataset with pretrained model by synthtic datasets (+ gamma correctioned images)